 - weight

-Mesh fabric is placed on the back of the part made with Polratec Alpha (front and neck) to improve breathability.
+Mesh fabric is placed on the back of the parts using Polratec Alpha (front body and around the neck) to improve breathability

-Polartec Alpha is used only to hang it from the front of the core and around the neck, and the other parts are Polartec Power Grid to actively ventilate, providing an exquisite balance to maintain heat retention and breathability.
-If other models have good heat retention and can be ventilated, this model has outstanding breathability, which is "very breathable and can be used to keep warm."
+Polartec Alpha is used only from the front of the torso to around the neck, and Polartec Power Grid is used in other areas for active ventilation, maintaining an excellent balance of warmth and breathability.
+While other models are "good at retaining heat and breathable," this model has outstanding breathability, being "very breathable and warm."

-Once you start running, your core will warm up quickly, but the other parts are quite breathable, so the overall impression is not that it's warm, but not cold.
-It is windproof and water repellent, but it is only on the front of the core, so it will quickly cool down when the wind is strong or rain falls.
-The core warms moderately, so it's fine when you're running, but if you have a lot of stops and gos, your body will get cold.
-Therefore, it is a behavioral outfit for those who continue to work stoically.
-However, if you carry a windproof and waterproof jacket for bad weather, there's nothing more encouraging.
-This is the perfect choice for those who want to run through the mountains without any stress.
+Once you start running, your core warms up quickly, but the rest of your body is quite breathable, so the overall impression is not so much that you feel warm, but rather that you're not cold.
+It's windproof and water-repellent to a certain extent, but only to the front of your core, so if the wind is strong or it starts to rain, you'll quickly get cold.
+It warms your core moderately, so it's not a problem while you're running, but if you do a lot of stop-and-go riding, your body will get cold.
+That's why it's recommended for people who are constantly active.
+However, if you carry a windproof and waterproof jacket for bad weather, there's nothing more reassuring.
+It's the perfect choice for people who want to run through the mountains without stress

-This model has a full range insulation padding developed by Toray on the front of the trunk and front of the arms, and waffle knits are used on the sides of the body and the back of the arms, ensuring heat retention and breathability.
-It's very comfortable to wear, and the fluffy feeling of the moments that only the wearer can experience makes you feel happy.
+This model uses Toray's Full Range Insulation padding in the front of the torso and arms, and waffle knit on the sides, back, and back of the arms, ensuring warmth and breathability.
+It's extremely comfortable to wear, and the fluffy feeling that only those who wear it can experience instantly makes you feel happy

-As soon as I start running, my body warms up, and when I approach the climb, I get sweaty from my face, but my body doesn't get too sweaty, so it keeps me in a balanced state.
-The overall elasticity is also moderate, and I didn't feel any stress when I was running on the trail.
+As soon as I started running, my body warmed up quickly, and as I started to climb, my face started to sweat, but my body didn't feel too hot, keeping it in a balanced state.
+The overall stretch was just right, and I didn't feel any stress during trail running movements

-It is also water-repellent, so you don't need outerwear if it's light rain or a small amount of snow.
-The filling is also synthetic, so even if it gets a little wet, its heat retention will not deteriorate.
-Although it has a minimum wind resistance, it is also breathable, so it feels like it will come through when strong winds blow, so unless the weather is very good, you should also prepare a windbreaker or a thin rain jacket.
+It's also highly water-repellent, so you won't need an outer layer if it's just light rain or a little snow.
+The padding is synthetic, so it won't lose its warmth even if it gets a little wet.
+Although it does have some wind resistance, it's also breathable, so it feels like it will leak out in strong winds, so unless the weather is particularly nice, you should also bring a windbreaker or thin rain jacket

-As you can see, my back is gently slipping out, so if it stays for a long time, the cold gradually begins to hit me from my back.
-It makes me realize that this is not for heat retention, but for active insulation.
-It also becomes bulky, so it seems like it will be a piece of clothing that you can wear forever, rather than carrying around in a backpack.
+As you can see, the back is completely open, so if you stand still for a long time, the cold will gradually attack your back.
+This really makes you realize that this is not for keeping warm, but for active insulation.
+Also, because it is bulky, it seems like it would be more of a garment to wear all the time, rather than something to carry in a backpack

 - Lightweight